What Is the Maximum Distance Supported by Bluetooth 5.x?

 The extended range of Bluetooth 5.x has opened new possibilities for wireless connectivity.
 Here are some practical examples:

-• Smart Home Devices: Bluetooth 5.x enables seamless communication between smart lights, thermostats, and sensors placed across large homes.
-Here's a good example: a smart thermostat in a basement can communicate with a smartphone in the living room without requiring a Wi-Fi network.
+- Smart Home Devices: Bluetooth 5.x enables seamless communication between smart lights, thermostats, and sensors placed across large homes.
+Take this case: a smart thermostat in a basement can communicate with a smartphone in the living room without requiring a Wi-Fi network.

 Comparing Bluetooth 5.x with Earlier Versions